edumserrano/playwright-adventures/demos/docker/README.md

 ### File changes aren't triggering an application rebuild when testing with UI mode

-Depending on how what you use to run Docker containers and your Operating System, you might struggle with getting the app to rebuild on file changes.
+> [!NOTE]
+>
+> Almost sure you can ignore this section if you're not using a Windows OS.

+> [!IMPORTANT]
+>
+> This demo solves this issue by allowing you to set the `--poll` option of the [Angular CLI ng serve command](https://angular.io/cli/serve) via an extra parameter that can be passed into the `npm run test:ui` npm script.
+Check the `fileChangesDetectionSupportMode` option on the [Available options for running tests with UI mode](#available-options-for-running-tests-with-ui-mode) section.

 When running tests in UI mode you always want the app to rebuild when you change the code so that you can run tests on your latest changes.

-However, if for instance, you're running Docker Desktop using WSL2 then you might not get file change support.
-As an example, for Angular apps, the default watch mode will not work.
+However, there might be cases where the app doesn't rebuild when you change the code.
+For instance, if you're running Docker Desktop using WSL2 then you might not get file change support.
+As an example, for Angular apps the default watch mode will not work.

 The root cause for this is explained by: